-I took a different approach with Bourne movies and instead of recommending you the first to start the whole story off, it is the third installment in the franchise and by far the best.
+I took a different approach with Bourne movies.
+Instead of recommending you the first to start the whole story off.
+It is the third installment in the franchise and by far the best.

-You see, it is not always the franchises get better and better, in fact it is quite rare, actually probably never happened except with Mission Impossible film series. 😂
+You see, not all the franchises get better and better.
+In fact, it is quite rare when they get better.
+Actually probably never happened except with Mission Impossible film series. 😂

-Although Bourne movies have gathered quite the fan base despite it being cancelled after the fourth, or fifth installment, it was this movie that probably helped the franchise with it.
+Although Bourne movies have gathered quite the fan base despite it being canceled after the fourth, or fifth installment.
+It was this movie that probably helped the franchise with it.